sirui-luo/sirui-luo/README.md

 # Hi, I'm Sirui!

 Data Analyst with a Master’s in Business Analytics from the University of Minnesota, Carlson School of Management.
 Experienced in designing end-to-end data pipelines, developing business intelligence solutions, and building predictive models to solve complex business problems.
-Skilled in Python, SQL, Power BI, Databricks, Spark, and R, with a proven ability to transform raw data into actionable insights that drive strategic decision-making.
-Seeking full-time opportunities as a Data Analyst or Data Scientist to leverage expertise in data engineering, analytics, and machine learning.
+Skilled in **Python**, **SQL**, **Power BI**, **Databricks**, and **R**, with a proven ability to transform raw data into actionable insights.

-With background in Economics, Statistics and Analytics, I am actively seeking full-time **Data Analyst** & **Data Scientist** opportunities.
+👩🏻‍💻 With background in Economics, Statistics and Analytics, I am actively seeking full-time **Data Analyst** & **Data Scientist** opportunities.
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/siruiluo/)!!!<br>

 ---